OSEnergy/Specification/Programming Guide/Programming-Guide.md

 <br><br>
 #### Power Reduction Options
 DC Status4 is the principal message needed to establish and retain a Battery Master role for a given battery ID.
 In order to conserve power, a Battery Master may optionally monitor for the presence of a charging device before sending out the other DC Status messages.
-The presence of Charger Status - 1FFC7h messages associated with the same battery ID and a charger state other then 1 (Do not charge) may be used to trigger the resumption of all required DC Status messages.
-Battery Masters should also respond to individual requests for messages.
+The presence of `Charger Status 2` (1FEA3h) messages associated with the same battery ID may be used to trigger the resumption of DC Status messages.

+Battery Masters should also respond to individual requests for messages, and specifically a request for `DC-Status4` (1FEC9h) which may be used by non-charging devices (for example, displays) to wake-up Battery Masters.

+ Once awakened by either the reception of `Charger Status 2` or a request for `DC Status4`,  Battery Masters should continue to remain active for a minimum of 60 seconds.

-Charging Devices will utilize DC-Status4 to resolve which Battery Master to follow, but will also require the presence of the other required DC-Status messages before validating a given Battery Master.
+Charging Devices will utilize `DC-Status4` (1FEC9h) to resolve which Battery Master to follow, but will also require the presence of the other required DC-Status messages before fully validating a given Battery Master.